 - Cream butter and sugar, beat in eggs and vanilla.

-- Stir in dry ingredients, oats, toffee, and coconut.
+- Stir in dry ingredients, oats, toffee, and cinnamon

 - Drop by rounded spoonfuls on greased cookie sheets.

 - Bake at 350 for about 8 minutes.

 - Let sit on cookie sheets for 3-4 minutes before removing to cooling racks.